KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/trade.rst

 Trade
 *****

-Don't forget: Coins for trade pairs need to be active in the exchange, both :doc:`native<enable-native-wallet-coins>` and :doc:`electrum <enable-electrum-wallet-coins>` wallets can be used.
+Don't forget: Coins for trade pairs need to be active in the exchange, either :doc:`native <enable-native-wallet-coins>` or :doc:`electrum <enable-electrum-wallet-coins>` wallets can be used.

 LOOKING AT THE ORDERBOOK
 ========================